OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 We need to fulfill the following requirements to follow this step-by-step guide.

-- A machine having Ubuntu22.04 LTS installed
+- Ubuntu 22.04
 - Ipv6 support, thus, WSL is no suitable
 - Access to a GCP project
-- Gcloud CLI installed on your machine
+- GCloud
-- Git installed on your machine
+- Git
-- [Unfurl](https://github.com/onecommons/unfurl){target=_blank} installed on your machine
+- Unfurl
-- Terraform installed on your machine
+- Terraform

 ## Preparation